-This module teaches the fundamentals of web-design and the concepts fundamental to web-technologies.
+This module teaches the fundamentals of web-design and the concepts fundamental to webtechnologies.
 Students will code a website using industry standard client-side languages.
 Students will use popular code libraries, as well as integrating data from a range of APIs to add extra functionality.
 A strong emphasis is placed on accessibility and usability, as well as SEO techniques and compliance to current web standards.

 ELEMENTS OF ASSESSMENT [Use HESA KIS definitions] - see Definitions of Elements and

-Components of As Components of Assessment
+Components of Assessment

 E1 0% C1 (Coursework) 50% P1 (Practical) 50%

 (Examination)